IkarosKappler/extrusiongen/README.md

   Frank, who set up Piwik for me (to avoid google).
   Angelo, who processes the shipping.
   Frank and Sam, who maintain the 3D printers.
-  Tx-Oh, who maintains the server and keeps the network running.

 Thanks to Atze, Clemens, Anne, Tobi, Gideon, Rin,